malgorithms/toffee/README.md

 </div>
 ```

-This syntax is nestable and avoids a lot of large, ugly regions, such
+This bracket and nesting syntax avoids a lot of large, ugly regions, such
-as EJS's unsavory `<% } %>`.
+as EJS's unsavory and unethical `<% } %>`.
 Compare:

 EJS, verbose and weak.
 ```